A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: Introduction

-Despite the fruitful achievements, however, there still does not exist a survey to systematically and timely review how GNN-based computer vision has progressed.
-Therefore, we write this literature review for the existing studies to provide a complete introduction of GNNs in computer vision from a task-oriented perspective, including \emph{(i)} the definitions and challenges of the tasks, \emph{(ii)} in-depth coverage of the representative approaches, and \emph{(iii)} systematic discussions regarding insights, limitations, and future directions.
-Specifically, we categorize the applications of GNNs in computer vision into five types according to the modalities of input data.
-In each type, we categorize the applications according to the computer vision tasks they perform.
+Despite the fruitful advancements, there still does not exist a survey to systematically and timely review how GNN-based computer vision has progressed.
+Specifically, we present this literature review as a complete introduction of GNNs in computer vision from a task-oriented perspective, including \emph{(i)} the definitions and challenges of the tasks, \emph{(ii)} in-depth coverage of the representative approaches, and \emph{(iii)} systematic discussions regarding insights and future directions.
+In particular, we divide the applications of GNNs in computer vision into five categories according to the modality of input data.
+In each category, we further divide the applications according to the computer vision tasks they perform.
 We also review graph Transformers used in vision tasks considering their similarity with GNNs in terms of architecture~\cite{dwivedi2020generalization,chen2022structure}.
-The organization of this survey is presented in Fig.~\ref{fig1}.
+The organization of this survey is shown in Fig.~\ref{fig1}.
+While several surveys (\emph{e.g.,}\cite{krzywda2022graph,pradhyumna2021graph}) have previously reviewed the application of GNNs in certain vision tasks, we provide a more comprehensive and detailed examination of GNNs and graph Transformers in vision, a better taxonomy of the literature, and present discussions regarding insights, limitations, and potential directions for future research.